-In an attempt to save these planets from being lost in time, I am currently using new 2min-cadence observations of the Kepler field from the second year of TESS's primary mission to improve the ephemerides of these planets, and prepare them for future characterisation.
+In an attempt to save these planets from being lost in time, in my second paper I used new 2min-cadence observations of the Kepler field from the second year of TESS's primary mission to improve the ephemerides of these planets, and prepare them for future characterisation.

 Battley, Pollacco & Armstrong (2020).
 A search for young exoplanets in Sectors 1-5 of the TESS full-frame images, MNRAS, 496, 2.

 Acton, Goad, Burleigh, Casewell, Breytenbach, et al. - including Battley - (2021).
 NGTS-19b: A high mass transiting brown dwarf in a 17-day eccentric orbit, MNRAS (Accepted)

 Amirpour, Kim, Battley, Kelly, Bickerton & Covic (2021).
 Coupled Electromagnetic-thermal analysis of roadway Inductive Power Transfer pads within a model pavement, Applied Thermal Engineering, 189, 116710